-After version >= 0.2.3, the keyword "policy" is reserverd and the corresponding data will be stored into the replay buffer in numpy.
-For instance, abstract learn (batch: tianshou.data.batch.Batch, kwargs) \rightarrow Dict[str, Union[float, List[float]]] Update policy with a given batch of data.
+The keyword policy is reserved and the corresponding data will be stored into the replay buffer in numpy.
+For instance, abstract learn (batch: tianshou.data.batch.Batch, kwargs) → Dict[str, Union[float, List[float]]] Update policy with a given batch of data.

 '''

 some code

 return Batch(..., policy=Batch(log_prob=dist.log_prob(act)))

-and in the sampled data batch, you can directly call
+and in the sampled data batch, you can directly use

-batch.policy.log_prob to get your data, although it is stored in
+batch.policy.log_prob to get your data.

-np.ndarray.

 '''